-2020 has been a stressful year for everybody.
+2020 was been a stressful year for everybody.
+2021 added to that and we saw the world basically give up on caring about each other.
 We saw our travel schedule become completely zero and even getting to spend time with family and friends became almost nothing.
 But that means we spend a lot of time together as a family in close quarters.
 Since moving to Florida, one of the things that we were looking forward to was spending more time in Disney World.

-Now that Walt Disney World has reopened since being closed for several months due to the COVID-19 pandemic, we got to experience the Magic Kingdom and its precautions.
-Here is everything to expect and how to prepare for a day at Disney World with elevated health and safety precautions.
+Now that Walt Disney World has reopened since being closed for several months in 2020 due to the COVID-19 pandemic, we’ve gotten to experience the Magic Kingdom, Hollywood Studios (and Star Wars: Galaxy’s Edge), Animal Kingdom and EPCOT and their precautions.
+Here is everything to expect and how to prepare for a day at Disney World with elevated health and safety risks.

 What you'll find...